zewdih/zewdih/README.md

 # 👋🏽 Hey, Im Zewdi :)

-Data Scientist | ML + Software Engineer passionate about real-world AI & systems
+Data Scientist | ML + Agentic AI Engineer passionate about real-world AI & systems

 🧩🧠 I think like a product manager, build like an engineer, and model like a data scientist. 🧩🧠